bartkow1999/JSONPlaceholder-API-reader/README.md

 # JSONPlaceholderCrawler
-This application fetches data from JSONPlaceholder API.
+This application fetches users, posts and comments from JSONPlaceholder API.

 ## Table of contents
 * [General info](#general-info)